AdobeDocs/analytics-2.0-apis/bdia.md

 Compressed files can be up to 100 MB.
 Uncompressed file size is limited to 1 GB.

 #### Naming
-The SDC API does not place any restrictions on file names.
+The Bulk Data Insertion API does not place any restrictions on file names.
 When submitted via an API call, a file identifier is returned that can be used to track the file.
 The name of the uploaded file is preserved, however, in the system so that customers have a "friendly" reference point when viewing information about files.

 ## Query String vs. Column-Based Row